Home > Glass > Glass & Glazing Technologies Increasing Efficiency of Building Systems

 The wind tunnel report can give accurate results and based on wind load parameters, the glass can be designed accordingly.
 If there are no wind tunnel reports, then wind simulation and wind load calculation can be done, which is followed by most of the current cases and the glass thickness can be decided.
 Identifying wind load KPA can be done considering the surface condition and corner conditions, including zoning can optimise the glass thickness and also aluminium profile, adds Das.

 Nowadays energy performance of the façade is a key factor while designing the façade, as energy saving is the need of the hour.
 There are various techniques used to make the façade energy efficient, explains Singh.
 It starts from selecting the right orientation of the building, designing various architectural elements like sun breaker, louver, ceramic fritting, etc. This ensures the solar gain into the building is restricted at the design level itself for cooling dominated climates.
-The use of solar control and Low E coating is very popular in designing an energy-efficient façades.
+The use of solar control and Low E coating is very popular in designing energy-efficient façades.

-Apart from providing various choices and fascinating look, a glass façade and fenestration provides energy efficiency while significantly reducing the cost of the building, says Balaggan.
+Apart from providing various choices and a fascinating look, a glass façade and fenestration provide energy efficiency while significantly reducing the cost of the building, says Balaggan.
 It helps to obtain natural light and transparency to the architects and clients and controls heat energy as well.
 There are now multi-functional façades that provide a variety of functions such as maintenance, heating and cooling.
 The façade engineering helps resolve aesthetic, environmental and structural issues to achieve the required results.

 With today’s window and shopfront systems, any energetic standards can be resolved.
 More often the glassed openings work with better thermic insulation than wall parts and the built-in condition, observes Wurster.
 So sometimes specialists are required to check the overall package in openings in the façades to avoid different conditions which can lead to condensation.
 In shopfront situations and areas with bigger scale openings, the thermic loads need to be reviewed for overheating in hot summer conditions.